 - Do not use oils with phenols, including, oregano, wintergreen, clove, thyme, rosemary, and tea tree.

 Cats, Do Not Use:

 - All citrus oils, such as grapefruit, lime, lemon, orange, tangerine, bergamot.
 These, along with a few others, all contain d-limonene which is very toxic to cats.

 - Other oils toxic to cats include; basil, cinnamon, nutmeg, peppermint, eucalyptus, lavender, birch, ylang ylang

 - Other oils toxic to dogs; pine oils, garlic, juniper

 When purchasing essential oils for your pets, they should always be high-quality, 100% pure.
 Low quality oils contain chemicals and/or pesticides that can also be toxic to pets, even if the oil, itself, is not.
-Make sure they come from a reputable company.
+This reputable company have essential oil blends specifically for dogs and horses.

 Use of Essential Oils With Pets

 For topical use, the first thing you need to do is have your pet get used to the scent of the oil.
 You can do this in several ways: